 Setting up their fair share

 While it’s good to focus on the positive aspects with your children, don’t avoid the negative aspects, says Kolari.
 “We all get ideas into our heads and think—this is going to be great.”
 But it’s important to walk kids through the potential challenges ahead of time so when little brother starts jumping on big brother’s bed, he knows how to handle it.
-Kolari says: “Pre plan and organize some strategies ahead of time.
+Kolari says: “Pre-plan and organize some strategies ahead of time.
 Because you know these scenarios will happen.
-You live with someone that closely, it’s bound to happen!”
+When you live with someone that closely, it’s bound to happen!”